| Mascot Daemon requires Microsoft Windows NT 4.0 SP6, Windows 2000,

 path, so that "Mascot" applications can all be found under a

 common "Matrix Science" folder.
+Note: It is intended that Mascot Server

 and Mascot Daemon share the same version number, (e.g. both 2.1 or both 2.2).